mitotic/graphterm/docs/start.rst

 For example, the following command will run a background job to open a new terminal in an overlay *iframe*::

-  giframe -f --opacity=0.2 http://localhost:8900/local/new > $GRAPHTERM_SOCKET &
+  gframe -f --opacity=0.2 http://localhost:8900/local/new > $GRAPHTERM_SOCKET &

 You can use the overlay terminal just like a regular terminal, including having recursive overlays within the overlay!